Percepta-Core/dalinkstone-helm-charts/charts/daytona-region/README.md

 - Store sandbox snapshots **and declarative-builder build context** in their own S3-compatible storage
 - Maintain data residency by keeping all sandbox data inside their AWS account — the Daytona control plane only sees control metadata, never sandbox content

-## Architecture (BYOC)
+## Architecture (CMC/BYOC)

-A BYOC region lives entirely in the customer's AWS account and exchanges only outbound HTTPS with Daytona Cloud:
+A CMC/BYOC region lives entirely in the customer's AWS account and exchanges only outbound HTTPS with Daytona Cloud:

 ```
 Daytona Cloud (app.daytona.io)